Psychologist Therapist Counselling Hamilton

 EMDR and IFS.

-EFT is used with both individuals and couples to work on resolving surface emotions (e.g., often anger, frustration , anxiety, depression) by uncovering and processing primary emotions such as fear, sadness and shame or inadequacy.
+EFT stands for 'emotion-focused therapy and is used with both individuals and couples to resolve surface emotions (e.g., often anger, frustration, anxiety, depression) and disruptions in attachment by uncovering and processing underlying primary emotions such as fear, sadness and shame or inadequacy.
+The abbreviation 'EFT' is also sometimes used to refer to 'emotional freedom techniques', which is unique and different from 'emotion-focused therapy'.

 Most of our therapists are trained in EFT counselling.
 Contact us for more information about how EFT could be helpful to you or to request an appointment.